 My Son Temple has survived a lot of hardships including the recent war were the temple was targeted by bomber planes where craters the size of swimming pools are still seen around this historic complex.

 My Son Temple is so important to the people of Vietnam and its culture that it was listed as a UNESCO World Heritage Site for its cultural values and being part of an Ancient Civilization in Asia.

-Da Nang is located in central Vietnam and very nearly is equal in distance to both Ho Chi Minh City and Hanoi.
-Da Nang is a less traveled destination and is generally bypassed due to it serving as a place of industrial and economic purposes however, don’t write it off just yet as there are a few things to do in Da Nang!
-My two favorites were to see Dragon Bridge and explore Cao Dai Temple.
+Da Nang is located in central Vietnam and is very nearly equal in distance to both Ho Chi Minh City and Hanoi.
+Da Nang is a less-traveled destination and is generally bypassed due to it serving as a place of industrial and economic purposes however, don’t write it off just yet as there are a few things to do in Da Nang!
+My two favorites were seeing Dragon Bridge and exploring Cao Dai Temple.

 Da Nang probably has the most awesome bridge anywhere in Asia, or the world with the so-called Dragon Bridge tailing over the Han River.
 The Dragon Bridge isn’t just something that is driven over, it sprays fire and water while changing color which would be very distracting when crossing on a scooter.

 One of the more strange temples that can be visited is the Cao Dai Temple which is seemingly confusing especially the architecture.
 The temple doesn’t host just one religion, but I honestly cannot even tell you how many it does.
 The purpose of the temple states ‘all religions have the same purpose’.